Important Information for NALP Members

 What about the benefits of being on the PPR Register - I will lose out if I do not retain my PPR registration?

 No, this is not so.
-NALP will soon be launching its own register - Licensed Paralegal Register (LPR) and registration on this will be free for all NALP members as long as their NALP membership is current.
+NALP will soon be launching its own register - Licenced Paralegal Register (LPR) and registration on this will be free for all NALP members as long as their NALP membership is current.
 This will be a free benefit enabling members to market themselves to prospective employers/clients.

 Will I lose the right to gain a PPR Practising Certificate?